namespace-Pt/Adon/docs/sources/guides/Quick Start.md

 # use multiple gpus
 torchrun --nproc_per_node=4 run.py DPR
 ```
 Check `data/config/dpr.yaml` to see the default arguments for training DPR.
-Adin will evaluate the model's performance on the dev query set every epoch, and save the best checkpoint at `data/cache/MSMARCO-passage/ckpts/DPR/best`.
+Adon will evaluate the model's performance on the dev query set every epoch, and save the best checkpoint at `data/cache/MSMARCO-passage/ckpts/DPR/best`.

 ## Train a UniCOIL